Podcast Starter Kit: 7 Things You Need in 2023

 They also require an XLR cable, which can add expenses to your kit.

-That said, XLR cables generally provide a better audio quality than standard USB cables, so it’s worth considering this option if you’re serious about podcasting.
+That said, XLR cables generally provide better audio quality than standard USB cables, so it’s worth considering this option if you’re serious about podcasting.

 Tips To Getting Better Sound Quality